bloxstraplabs/bloxstrap/README.md

 It's not unlikely that Windows Smartscreen will show a popup when you run Bloxstrap for the first time.
 This happens because it's an unknown program, not because it's actually detected as being malicious.
 To dismiss it, just click on "More info" and then "Run anyway".

 Once installed, Bloxstrap is added to your Start Menu, where you can access the menu and reconfigure your preferences if needed.

-## Features
-Here's some of the features that Bloxstrap provides over the stock Roblox bootstrapper:

-* Persistent file modifications, includes re-adding the old death sound!
-* Painless and seamless support for Discord Rich Presence
-* A customizable launcher look
-* Lets you see what region your current server is located in

-All the available features are browsable through the Bloxstrap menu.

 ## Screenshots